Wachirawit Ruangwiwat: Early life and education

 Wachirawit was born in Bangkok, Thailand.
 He completed his secondary education at Assumption College, where he became one of its football athletes.
 He is currently taking up a bachelor's degree in film under the School of Digital Media and Cinematic Arts at Bangkok University.

 Career

 Wachirawit started in the entertainment industry with his appearance in the film 13 Beloved (2006).
 He officially debuted as an actor in 2015 as part of the movie Ghost Ship (2015) and later on got the main role for Sweet Boy (2016).
 He went on to be part of the television series Senior Secret Love: My Lil Boy 2 (2016), where he played the role of Toy.
 He has been an artist of GMMTV since 2015.

+On June 27, 2024, GMMTV announced that Wachirawit would be taking a break from his career due to depression.